ember-cli/ember-cli-deprecation-workflow/README.md

 ### Getting started

-The initial steps needed to get started:

 1. Install the ember-cli-deprecation-workflow addon (`ember install ember-cli-deprecation-workflow`).
-3. Run your test suite\* with `ember test --server`.
-4. Navigate to your tests (default: http://localhost:7357/)
-5. Run `deprecationWorkflow.flushDeprecations()` from your browsers console.
-6. Copy the string output into `app/deprecation-workflow.js` in your project.
-7. In your `app/app.js`, do:
+2. Create an `app/deprecation-workflow.js` file with the following content:

     ```js
+    import setupDeprecationWorkflow from 'ember-cli-deprecation-workflow';

+    setupDeprecationWorkflow();
+    ```

+3. In your `app/app.js`, do:

+    ```js
     import './deprecation-workflow';
     ```

+4. Run your test suite\* with `ember test --server`.
+5. Navigate to your tests (default: http://localhost:7357/)
+6. Run `deprecationWorkflow.flushDeprecations()` in your browsers console.
+7. Copy the string output and overwrite the content of `app/deprecation-workflow.js`.

+    In Chrome, use right click → "Copy string contents" to avoid escape characters.

 Once this initial setup is completed the "deprecation spew" should be largely "fixed".
 Only unhandled deprecations will be displayed in your console.